 The AEMC has a policy of open disclosure regarding arrangements by each of the Commissioners for the ongoing management of conflicts of interest.

 Mr John Pierce AO was appointed as the full time Chairman of the AEMC by the Governor of South Australia on 2 June 2010.
 Mr Pierce is appointed in a full time capacity and does not consider that his commitments give rise to any conflicts that require management.
-Mr Pierce is currently a member of the UNSW Australian School of Business Advisory Council.
-He is also a board member of the Regulatory Policy Institute Advisory Board and the Department of Economics Industry Advisory Board at Macquarie University, and Chair of the St Patrick’s College Strathfield Advisory Board.
+Mr Pierce is currently a member of the UNSW Australian School of Business Advisory Council, and has been appointed as Adjunct Professor in the Office of the Pro Vice Chancellor (Business), Griffith University.
+He is also a board member of the Regulatory Policy Institute Advisory Board and the Department of Economics Industry Advisory Board at Macquarie University, and Adjunct Professor in the Office of the Pro Vice Chancellor (Business), Griffith University

 Dr Brian Spalding was originally appointed as a part time Commissioner of the AEMC by the Governor of South Australia on 19 April 2010.
 Dr Spalding has been reappointed as a Commissioner on two occasions and his current term as a Commissioner expires on 18 April 2019.